superhero/handbook/7-use-cases.md

 # Use Cases

-Work in progress to document different use cases that are solved by implementing the Tool-chain to accomplish a solution to the domain problem.
+**Work in progress:** Documentation of different use cases that are solved by implementing the Tool-chain, demonstrating different solutions to the listed domain problems.

 ---